 So just what is this attachment system?

-- The Attachment System is typically a silicone bead, much like you see on the frame of commercial glass, applied after the installation of the Security Window Film, the Attachment System bonds the Security Window Film to the frame of the glass, giving you the highest level of security.
+The Attachment System is typically a silicone bead, much like you see on the frame of commercial glass, applied after the installation of the Security Window Film, the Attachment System bonds the Security Window Film to the frame of the glass, giving you the highest level of security.
 In some instances Security Window Film, and an Attachment System are strong enough to withstand a bomb blast!
+With that said, the attachment system will not work with all window frames, it’s important that the frames of your glass can accommodate at a minimum 3/8 to 1/2 inch bead of silicone attachment to the film and frame of the glazing system in order to achieve optimal results.

 So what if you're not concerned with a bomb, why do YOU need to consider the Attachment System?
 Think of it this way, many times the most trouble free windows for an intruder are typically ones like your sliding glass door, or the front entrance to a store.
 That is because tempered glass (safety glass) is used on these areas.
 Tempered glass is designed to shatter into thousands of pieces once broken to prevent large shards of glass from injuring someone.
 Making these windows pretty easy to break out.